What do your lead walks look like?

 First of all, consider your dog’s motivations.
 For example, humans work to get paid with money; what does your dog work for?
 Dry biscuits may not cut it right now, but what about other treats?
 All of the treats we have for sale on YourDog’sClub are great for motivation – my personal favourites are the Nature’s Menu Real Meaty Treats: every dog I’ve ever met has gone bonkers for these!

-Now you’ve got your treats, you want to use them whenever your pooch looks at you.
+Now you’ve got your treats, you want to use them whenever your furry companion looks at you.
 You want to make engagingwith you worth their while.
 You can do this when you’re out on your walks, but don’t forget to practise this at home first.
 In the home, you can control your environment, and you’re naturally one of the most exciting things around – meaning your pup is guaranteed to look at you.
 Out of the house, you’re in direct competition with smelly lampposts, the pigeon on the fenceline, and the dog passing on the other side of the road – so you need to build up your value at home first.

 The trick to doing this is partly environment (so house vs outside), but also patience.
 You want your dog to feel like they can explore and investigate the big outside world, so be patient whilst they do this.
 Then, when they finally check back in with you, reward that!
 After a few repetitions, your dog will start to realise that every time they disengage from their surroundings, and engage with you, they get paid!